Civil Liberties Case Files at the National Archives at Atlanta

 - Albert N. Thompson, et al. v.
 J. Heyward Gibbes, et al. 1945 Case No.: 1273

-Complaint filed alleging that School District No. 1 of Richland County fixed salaries on a basis whereby Negro teachers and principals received lower pay than whites and that the only reason for this difference was racial discrimination.
+Complaint filed alleging that School District No. 1 of Richland County fixed salaries on a basis whereby African American teachers and principals received lower pay than white employees and that the only reason for this difference was racial discrimination.

 - John H. Wrighten v.
 Board of Trustees of the University of South Carolina, et al. 1947 Case No.: 1670

-Case involving the denial of admission of John H. Wrighten, a colored person of African descent and of Negro blood, to the University of South Carolina Law School.
+Case involving the denial of admission of John H. Wrighten to the University of South Carolina Law School.

 - George Elmore, on behalf of himself and others similarly situated v.
 Clay Rice, et al. 1947 Case No.: 1702